-At the time of initial admission to Mount Aviat Academy, the family must present the immunization record.
+At the time of initial admission to Mount Aviat Academy, the family must present the immunization record and social security number (if U.S. citizen).
 Students must have a physical examination when transferring into the school.
-Other required forms and information must be provided through the online enrollment process.

 Any time a change of custody has occurred, the principal must be given a copy of the legal document from the parent or guardian.